 State classified employees purchasing an A, B, J or M permit will automatically be charged last year’s rate because the state chose to forego salary increases for classified staff for the new fiscal year starting July 1.
 The university will cover, for this year only, the difference between last year’s permit and this year’s permit for those employees.
 These employees will be charged $442 for an A, B, H or carpool permit.
 Additional pricing for other permit options available to state classified employees is here.

 Faculty and staff may purchase a packet of daily permits for use in combination with alternative transportation.
 Daily permits are available online or in person at the Lake Street Garage.

-All yearly permits will increase.
-For more information, read the post on SOURCE.
 For a complete schedule of permit rates and types, visit the permit page.
-CSU rates still compare favorably even with these increases.
-Information about faculty and staff rates are as follows:
+Faculty and staff rates are as follows:

-- School year J service zone permit for vehicles: $532
+- Annual J service zone permit for vehicles: $682

-- Fall semester only A or B permit for vehicles: $244
+- Semester only A or B permit for vehicles: $312

-- School year M permit for motorcycles, mopeds or scooters: $209
+- Annual M permit for motorcycles, mopeds or scooters: $268

 - On confirmation of medical need, permits for American Disabilities Act compliant parking are available.